D3AD-05/library/README.md

 # ebook-django
-this is a basic ebook managment project
+this is a  ebook managment project done using python and Django framework